mopg/uw-phd-thesis/README.md

-# MIT PhD thesis template
+# University of Washington (UW) PhD thesis template

-This template is used to make [this thesis](https://dspace.mit.edu/handle/1721.1/120380).
+This template is based on [MIT's PhD thesis template](https://github.com/mopg/phdthesis-template) that was used to make [this thesis](https://dspace.mit.edu/handle/1721.1/120380).
 It has also been as the basis for the book [Engineering Design Optimization](https://mdobook.github.io) by Joaquim R. R. A. Martins and Andrew Ning.

+## Reference for Thesis Requirements

+[This webpage](https://grad.uw.edu/current-students/enrollment-through-graduation/thesis-dissertation/) was used for all the formatting guidelines for this thesis template, including the [ProQuest formatting guidelines](https://grad.uw.edu/wp-content/uploads/2019/06/Preparing-Your-Manuscript-for-Submission-Revised-31jul2015.pdf).
+To the best of my knowledge, this template meets all the requirements for the UW PhD thesis, but this has not been verified UW.

 ## Usage